gary-1959/GNXEdit/README.md

 >
 > ##### Watchdog
 >
 > GNXEdit has an internal watchdog which repeatedly checks the connection status.
 This will be grayed out during normal operation.
-If the GNX1 device becomes disconnected, the watchdog will "bite", turning th WATCHDOG legend red, and GNXEdit will initiate a rerconnection protocol.
+If the GNX1 device becomes disconnected, the watchdog will "bite", turning the WATCHDOG legend red, and GNXEdit will initiate a reconnection protocol.
 >
 > ##### Resync
 >
-> The status bar RESYNC indicator is normally grayed out, but will turn green when a GNXEdit is trying to synchronise withyour GNX1.
+> The status bar RESYNC indicator is normally grayed out, but will turn green when a GNXEdit is trying to synchronise with your GNX1.
 >
 > ##### Uploading
 >